 These protections also guarantee meals, hotel accommodations, and even transport to and from the airport when disruptions stretch overnight.
 These rules apply regardless of whether you’re flying a European airline or a U.S. carrier departing from Europe.

-That makes this latest decision a setback for U.S. travelers, especially after years of record-breaking delays and cancellations coming out of the COVID-19 pandemic.
+That makes this latest decision a setback for U.S. travelers hoping for greater protections, especially after years of record-breaking delays and cancellations coming out of the COVID-19 pandemic.

-Since the U.S. doesn’t require airlines to compensate you for long delays, your best bet is to protect yourself by booking flights with a travel rewards credit card that offers trip delay coverage.
+Since the U.S. doesn’t require airlines to compensate you for long delays, your best bet is to protect yourself with travel insurance or by booking flights with a travel rewards credit card that offers trip delay coverage.

-As long as you book your flight with cards like the *chase sapphire preferred* or the *capital one venture x*, you'll be reimbursed for your meals, hotels, and other expenses if your flight is delayed more than 6 to 12 hours.
-It’s not automatic cash like EU261, but it can save you hundreds when you’re stranded.
+As long as you book your flight with cards like the *chase sapphire preferred* or the *capital one venture x*, you'll be reimbursed for your meals, hotels, and other expenses if your flight is delayed more than six to 12 hours.
+It’s not automatic cash like EU261, but it can save you hundreds if you wind up stranded.

 Read More: Our Experience With Chase's Trip Delay Insurance